Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 "It's more than a bit unfair, since the war did produce success suitable, if not to the rhetoric, then to the effort.
 Kuwait was freed and Saudi Arabia was saved, although neither was democratized.
 World oil was held steady.
 A dangerous dictator's early possession of a nuclear bomb was pre-empted.
 A frazzled but still valuable example of international collaboration against a rogue regime was set."

 That's more profound than anything the public will hear from House Banking Committee proceedings-unless its investigators look beyond their present "get Bush" domestic political focus to some of the Reagan administration's colorful "made in Israel" adventures.
-Unless Representative Gonzalez raises his investigative sights to include the arms shipment aftermath to the Reagan campaign committee's "October Surprise," and the Reagan National Security Council's off-the-books Bible and key-shaped-cake caper with Iran, what Gonzalez produces won't be Texas beef-just jerky.Richard Curtiss, executive editor of the Washington Report, testified at the December 1990 House Banking Committee hearing on the Gulf crisis.
+Unless Representative Gonzalez raises his investigative sights to include the arms shipment aftermath to the Reagan campaign committee's "October Surprise," and the Reagan National Security Council's off-the-books Bible and key-shaped-cake caper with Iran, what Gonzalez produces won't be Texas beef-just jerky.Richard Curtiss, executive editor of the Washington Report on Middle East Affairs, testified at the December 1990 House Banking Committee hearing on the Gulf crisis.